EnderQIU/ooi3-remastered/README.md

 A: Don't forcefully redirect HTTP to HTTPS because POI can't catch HTTPS data.

-5. Got 'Cannot get DMM token, are you in Japan?' when local debugging.
+5. Got 'Cannot get DMM token, are you in Japan?' while local debugging.

 A: Set `FLASK_ENV` to `development` and check `Do not start game` on main page to debug HTML pages without login into the game.